yarnpkg/berry/packages/gatsby/content/advanced/pnpify.md

 ## PnPify

-PnPify is a tool designed to workaround these compatibility issues.
+PnPify is a tool designed to work around these compatibility issues.
 It's not perfect - it brings its own set of caveats and doesn't allow you to leverage all the features that PnP has to offer - but it's often good enough to unblock you until better solutions are implemented.

 How it works is simple: when a non-PnP-compliant project tries to access the `node_modules` directories (for example through `readdir` or `readFile`), PnPify intercepts those calls and converts them into calls to the PnP API.
 Then, based on the result, it simulates the existence of a virtual `node_modules` folder that the underlying tool will then consume - still unaware that the files are extracted from a virtual filesystem.